-All financial instruments carried at cost or amortised cost is carried at amounts not materially different from their fair values as at 31 December 2022 and 2021.
+All financial instruments carried at cost or amortised cost are carried at amounts not materially different from their fair values as at 31 December 2023 and 2022.
 Amounts due from/(to) fellow subsidiaries and related parties are unsecured, interest free and have no fixed repayment terms.
 Given these terms it is not meaningful to disclose fair values.